Master DMARC Fundamentals for Email Security

 1. Authentication Check

-When an email is received, the receiving server performs SPF and DKIM checks to verify the message's authenticity.
+The server runs SPF and DKIM checks to verify the message.

 2. Alignment Verification

-DMARC checks if the domain in the "From" header aligns with the domains that passed SPF and/or DKIM authentication.
+DMARC checks if the From domain aligns with the domains that passed SPF or DKIM.

 3. Policy Application